This page was updated on February 2023

 Is Qatar open to international tourism?

-Qatar is open to international tourism.
-Citizens of over 95 countries are now eligible for a visa-free entry into Qatar, however, the allowed length of stay may vary.
-Apart from this, all eligible travellers to Qatar will have to follow some guidelines depending on whether they are citizens/residents of Qatar, GCC citizens/residents or visitors.
+Qatar is fully open to international tourism.
+Citizens of over 95 countries are now eligible for visa-free entry into Qatar.
+However, the allowed length of stay may vary.
+Apart from this, eligible travellers to Qatar will have to follow some guidelines before entry.
+More on this below.

 What are Qatar’s vaccine requirements?